 - Players may put up to 2 Basic Pokémon into play, face down, at the beginning of the game. - No player may have more than 6 Pokémon in play at any time.
 If possible, a player must have 2 Active Pokémon in play at all times. - Only 1 Pokémon may attack each turn.
-During his or her turn, a player may only choose 1 Defending Pokémon to attack unless the text of a Pokémon's attack refers to "each Defending Pokémon." - When both of a player's Pokémon are Asleep, Burned, Confused, or Poisoned, that player can make an attempt to recover or avoid damage in whatever order he or she would like.
-When 1 of that player's Active Pokémon becomes Paralyzed, it cannot attack on that player's next turn- though his or her other Pokémon may still attack if it is not affected by a Special Condition that would prevent it from doing so. - If a Trainer card has an effect on an Active Pokémon, a player must choose only 1 Active Pokémon for that card's effect, unless that card specifies that it affects more than 1 Pokémon. - When a player's Pokémon uses an attack on an opponent's Baby Pokémon that requires a flip, that player must flip a coin.
+During their turn, a player may choose only 1 Defending Pokémon to attack, unless the text of a Pokémon's attack refers to "each Defending Pokémon."

+- When both of a player's Pokémon are Asleep, Burned, Confused, or Poisoned, that player can try to recover or avoid damage in whatever order they would like.
+When 1 of that player's Active Pokémon becomes Paralyzed, it cannot attack on that player's next turn-though their other Pokémon may still attack if it is not affected by a Special Condition that would prevent it from doing so. - If a Trainer card has an effect on an Active Pokémon, a player must choose only 1 Active Pokémon for that card's effect, unless that card specifies that it affects more than 1 Pokémon. - When a player's Pokémon uses an attack on an opponent's Baby Pokémon that requires a flip, that player must flip a coin.
 However, if 1 of the defending player's Pokémon is a Baby Pokémon that requires a flip and the defending player's other Pokémon is not, the attacking player does not have to flip a coin to attack the non-Baby Pokémon.

-2-on-2 Battle-Constructed events use the standard Constructed rules, as listed in section 11.1, in addition to the 2-on-2 Battle format rules listed in section 14.1.
+2-on-2 Battle-Constructed events use the standard Constructed rules, as listed in Section 11.1, in addition to the 2-on-2 Battle format rules listed in Section 14.1.

-2-on-2 Battle-Limited events use the standard Limited rules, as listed in section 11.2, in addition to the 2-on-2 Battle format rules listed in section 14.1.
-Sealed Deck, Booster Draft, and Rochester Draft, detailed in section 11.2, are all appropriate formats for 2-on-2 Battle-Limited events.
+2-on-2 Battle-Limited events use the standard Limited rules, as listed in Section 11.2, in addition to the 2-on-2 Battle format rules listed in Section 14.1.
+Sealed Deck, Booster Draft, and Rochester Draft, detailed in Section 11.2, are all appropriate formats for 2-on-2 Battle-Limited events.